pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 ## Access system config in PHP Controller
-Using \Pimcore\Config::getSystemConfig(); is deprecated.
-Access the system config using the default symfony way in your controllers:
+Using `\Pimcore\Config::getSystemConfig()` is deprecated.
+Access the system config using the default Symfony way in your controllers:

 ```php
 <?php